BradHutchings/Mmojo-Server/instructions/209-mm-Scripts.md

   - The convenient `mm-env` alias set in your `.bashrc` file calls the script with a `. ` preceeding it.
      <br/><br/>

-- `mm-mount-mmojo-share.sh` &mdash; Mounts your Mmojo Share at `/mnt/mmojo`.
+- `mm-share-mount.sh` &mdash; Mounts your Mmojo Share at `/mnt/mmojo`.
 You customized this script previously.
 It is not overwritten when updating the local Mmojo Server repo or switching branches on it.
   <br/><br/>

 - `mm-repo-update-local.sh` &mdash; Updates the local Mmojo Server repo, copies `mm-` scripts to `$HOME/mm-scripts`.